boardsite-io/boardsite/README.md

 # Sponsor the Project

-If you enjoy this application consider supporting us in order to let us maintain [boardsite.io](https://boardsite.io) and add more awesome features in the future!
+If you enjoy this application, consider becoming a sponsor to help us maintain [boardsite.io](https://boardsite.io) and add more awesome features in the future!

 We cherish user privacy and therefore refrain from using advertisements or tracking cookies